 (iii) For Consolidation loans for which the application was received by the lender on or after October 1, 1998 and prior to February 1, 1999, payment on a monthly basis, of an interest payment rebate fee calculated on an annual basis and equal to 0.62 percent of the unpaid principal and accrued interest on the loan;

-(iv) For Consolidation loans disbursed on or after February 1, 1999, payment of an interest payment rebate fee in accordance with paragraph (a)(12)(ii) of this section; and
+(iv) For Consolidation loans disbursed on or after February 1, 1999 and prior to July 1, 2010, payment of an interest payment rebate fee in accordance with paragraph (a)(12)(ii) of this section; and

 (v) Compliance with all default aversion assistance requirements in §682.404(a)(2)(ii).

 (13) The agency assigns the loan to the Secretary, if so directed, in accordance with the requirements of §682.409; and

 (14) The guaranty agency certifies to the Secretary that diligent attempts have been made by the lender and the guaranty agency under §682.411(h) to locate the borrower through the use of effective skip-tracing techniques, including contact with the schools the student attended.

 (b) Notwithstanding paragraph (a) of this section, the Secretary may waive his right to refuse to make or require repayment of a reinsurance payment if, in the Secretary's judgment, the best interests of the United States so require.
 The Secretary's waiver policy for violations of paragraph (a)(3) or (a)(5) of this section is set forth in appendix D to this part.